 - Dedicated to Goddess Yamuna

-The Yamunotri Temple, built for Goddess Yamuna, is a famous place in Yamunotri.
-This is an important place for pilgrims traveling on the Chota Char Dham Yatra in Uttarakhand.
+The Yamunotri Temple, built for Goddess Yamuna, is a famous pilgrimage destination in Yamunotri.
+This is an important site for those traveling on the Chota Char Dham Yatra in Uttarakhand.
 The Yamuna River is the second holiest river after the Ganga.
-People believe that bathing in its pure water washes away sins and grants moksha.
+People believe that bathing in its waters washes away sins and grants moksha.

-Next to the temple, a river flows, and inside, there is a huge black marble statue of Goddess Yamuna.
-You can visit the temple between May to October.
-It closes in winter because of too much snow.
-The fresh air, snow-covered hills, and the sound of the flowing river make this place more relaxing.
+Next to the temple, a river flows, and inside there is a large black marble statue of Goddess Yamuna.
+The temple is open between May and November.
+It closes in winter due to heavy snowfall.
+The fresh air, snow-covered hills, and the sound of the flowing river make this place deeply peaceful.

 2- Surya Kund